 All policies include extra program perks

-Offers plans in all 50 states
+Offers plans in 48 states and District of Columbia

 Must provide phone number and email to get online quote

 Must have a MyCigna account to use online chat for questions

 Cigna is the product of a merger of two large insurance companies that had each been in operation for more than 225 years.
 It has a long track record of supplying health insurance products, including Medicare supplement plans in all states.
 Cigna offers both high-deductible and traditional Plan F options.
 The high-deductible plans we reviewed were about $130 less expensive than the traditional Plan F.

 Regardless of the plan type chosen, Cigna offers extra perks that include a 24-hour information line and Cigna Healthy Rewards, which provides health and wellness program discounts such as weight management programs, alternative medicine or vision, and hearing care.

 Cigna also offers a 7% household discount on premiums if a spouse or other household member also applies for a Medicare supplement policy.
 You can add your spouse’s information at the same time you are filling in details for your online quote.

 The downside was the difficulty obtaining a quote.
 You’ll have to provide your name and contact phone number before getting any information, making obtaining a quote slightly more complicated.
 Most other insurance companies only ask for information such as your age and dates for Medicare eligibility.